 - Tariff Reform and Capacity Building Programme for the SWRA to include, among others developing a tariff setting methodology and building the SWRA's capacity.
-The estimated cost of this assignment is EUR 0.8 million, to be financed by an international donor or SSF;
+The estimated cost of this assignment is EUR 0.8 million, expected to be financed by ETC Fund or other international donors;

 - Promoting gender equality to support woman's employment, skills training, and entrepreneurship opportunities, as well as enhanced and equitable access to water services.
 The estimated cost of this assignment is up to EUR 300,000, expected to be financed by an international donor or the SSF under the Gender Advisory Services Framework.